 As technology and Fire Codes have been updated over the past several years, the importance of ULC fire alarm and sprinkler system monitoring has been emphasized among Fire Departments and building owners.
 As a result, those that are responsible for fire safety are becoming increasingly knowledgeable about what goes into CAN/ULC-S561 fire alarm monitoring installations and equipment, as well as the communication methods used.
 However, what many don’t know is that OPEN ACCESS™ provides a faster and more reliable service that still offers CAN/ULC-S561 compliance.

 How Does OPEN ACCESS™ Work?

 OPEN ACCESS™ fire alarm monitoring electronically transmits data to the appropriate emergency response dispatch centre, resulting in reduced emergency response times.
-This means that OPEN ACCESS™ works in tandem with ULC-Listed monitoring centres to aid in the dispatch of the fire department.
-In this scenario, fire alarms still arrive at the ULC-Listed monitoring centre the same way however, OPEN ACCESS™ recognizes the fire alarm signal and immediately delivers them directly into the correct fire department’s Computer Aided Dispatch (CAD) system.
+This means that OPEN ACCESS™ works in tandem with Underwriters Laboratories listed monitoring centres to aid in the dispatch of the fire department.
+In this scenario, fire alarms still arrive at the Underwriters Laboratories listed monitoring centre the same way however, OPEN ACCESS™ recognizes the fire alarm signal and immediately delivers them directly into the correct fire department’s Computer Aided Dispatch (CAD) system.